Tyriar/vscode-windows-terminal/README.md

 **Explorer context menu**

-Open a particular Windows Terminal profile on a folder via the explorer's right click context menu.
+Open a particular Windows Terminal using the default profile or selecting a custom one on a folder via the explorer's right click context menu.

 ![Context menu](images/context-menu.png)

+These context menus can each be hidden independently using settings.

 **WSL Remote support**